gousiyabanubeedi/blockchain-Based-Voting-System/README.md

-2.Clone the repository by using the command git clone https://github.com/gousiyabanubeedi/blockchain-Based-Voting-System.git Download and install Ganache.
+2.Clone the repository by using the command git clone https://github.com/gousiyabanubeedi/blockchain-Based-Voting-System.git

-3.Create a workspace named developement, in the truffle projects section add truffle-config.js by clicking ADD PROJECT button.
+3.Download and install Ganache-Create a workspace named developement, in the truffle projects section add truffle-config.js by clicking ADD PROJECT button.

 4.Download Metamask extension for the browser.